-Helping Contractors to Avoid Costly Legal Mistakes with Government Contract Disputes Act (CDA) Litigation and Contract Claims Appeals.
+Helping Contractors to Avoid Costly Legal Mistakes with Government Contract Disputes Act (CDA) Litigation and Claims Appeals.
 All States.
 Free Initial Consultation – Call 1-866-601-5518.

-- Government contracting officers may not always tell you that your claim does not meet the Contract Disputes Act of 1978 requirements?
+- Government contracting officers may not always tell you that your claim does not meet the Contract Disputes Act 1978 requirements?

 - Agencies can literally wait until appeal to ASBCA, CBCA or Court of Federal Claims and then assert a defense that your claim does not meet CDA requirements?